SomethingEmbarrassing/PurchasingPlateWeight/README.md

 ### To do / planned improvements
 - Allow configuring the cost multiplier.
-- Support additional export formats such as CSV.
-- Provide UI controls for adjusting parsing thresholds.
 - Add an input area where the user can specify a PO number.
 - Place the total weight, dollar value and the entered PO number onto the generated PDF before returning it to the user.